-- Birds can carry and transmit disease including toxoplasmosis, encephalitis, and Salmonella; and breathing of their droppings can cause further disease, including histoplasmosis and cryptococcosis.
+- Birds can carry and transmit diseases including toxoplasmosis, encephalitis, and Salmonella; and breathing of their droppings can cause further disease, including histoplasmosis and cryptococcosis.

 - Bird droppings can also cause significant damage and deterioration to structures and vehicles.

-- Bird nests can clog pipes, cause electrical outage, and attract secondary insect pests, such as mites, gnats, mealybugs, and slugs.
+- Bird nests can clog pipes, causing electrical outages, and attract secondary insect pests, such as mites, gnats, mealybugs, and slugs.

-- Pigeons are up to 11 inches long and about 13 ounces in weight.
+- Pigeons can be more than 11 inches long and about 13 ounces in weight.